meilisearch/documentation/guides/main_concepts/documents.md

 ## Structure

 Documents are stored in `JSON format`.<br/>
-When using the [route to add new documents](/references/documents.md#add-or-update-documents), all documents must be sent in an array even if there is only one document
+When using the [route to add new documents](/references/documents.md#add-or-update-documents), all documents must be sent in an array even if there is only one document.

 ```bash
 curl -X POST `http://localhost:7700/indexes/movies/documents` \